tirmisula/tirmisula.github.io/content/posts/spectral-clustering.md

 ## Background of Clustering

-In the field of clustering algorithms, we often categorize methods based on their primary characteristics:
+<cite>[^1]</cite>In the field of clustering algorithms, we often categorize methods based on their primary characteristics:

 $$
 \begin{cases}